cs1302uga/cs1302-genlistadt/README.md

 ## Submission Instructions

-You will be submitting your project via Nike before the deadline indicated near the top of this document.
+You will be submitting your project via Odin before the deadline indicated near the top of this document.
 Make sure your project files are on `nike.cs.uga.edu`.
 Change into the parent directory of your project directory.
 If you've followed the instructions provided in this document,